-ON-BOARD GIGABIT ETHERNET INTERFACE
+ON-BOARD ETHERNET INTERFACE

-The on-board Gigabit Ethernet Interface can be used for TCP/IP communication with a remote or local host computer by connecting the reader to either a LAN or directly to a host PC.
-There is no need to use a crossover adapter since Matrix 450N incorporates an auto-cross function.
+The on-board Ethernet Interface can be used for TCP/IP communication with a remote or local host computer by connecting the reader to either a LAN or directly to a host PC.
+There is no need to use a crossover adapter since Matrix 410N incorporates an autocross function.

-A CAB-GE0xcable can be used to connect to a LAN.
+A CAB-ETH-X-M0x cable can be used to connect to a LAN.

-On the Matrix 450N on-board Ethernet interface the following communication channels are available:
+On the Matrix 410N on-board Ethernet interface the following communication channels are available: